John Estmond Strickland

-Hon.
-John Estmond Strickland, GBS, JP, is a Hong Kong–based businessman and philanthropist.
+John Estmond Strickland is a Hong Kong–based businessman and philanthropist.
 He was the former chairman of the Hongkong and Shanghai Banking Corporation Ltd. (1996–1998) with responsibility for HSBC's operations in Asia Pacific.
 He joined HSBC in Hong Kong in 1970, and was in charge of IT development and strategy, globally, and helped develop HSBC's core banking systems.

 He has honorary fellowships with the University of Hong Kong, the Hong Kong Computer Society, the Hong Kong Institute of Bankers and the Hong Kong Management Association as well as honorary doctorates from City University of Hong Kong and Hong Kong Polytechnic University.

 Education

-He graduated from Jesus College, Cambridge with a degree of Master of Arts in Physics.
+He graduated from Jesus College, Cambridge with a degree of Master of Arts in physics.